Etherpod/Ship-Enhancements/README.md

 - **CreateTemperatureZone()** - In case you're a modder and want to add your own high/low temperature zones.
 Temperature zones can stack, and will just take the sum of the temperatures.
 - **GetSettingsProperty()** - Returns the value of a config setting as seen from the player.
 These values only update at the beginning of the loop, so changing the mod settings doesn't affect them.
 - **SetSettingsProperty()** - Lets you change the value of a config setting in the middle of the loop.
 Note that this change will be reverted on the next loop.
+- **SetSettingsOptionVisible()** - Lets you set the visibility of a settings option in the mod settings menu.
+If an option is hidden, it cannot be changed by the user but can still be changed in code.
+- **HideAllSettings()** - Removes all of the settings from the mod settings menu.
+- **ShowAllSettings()** - Returns any hidden settings to the mod settings menu.
 - **GetPreShipInitializeEvent()** and **GetPostShipInitializeEvent()** - Subscribe to these events to run code before and after Ship Enhancements makes any changes to the ship.

 ## Known Bugs